Updated September 29, 2021; Original Post: July 26, 2018

 Texas requires a unanimous guilty verdict to convict a defendant of a felony-level offense.
 However, things are a bit different for Continuous Family Violence trials.

 In 2015, the Sixth Court of Appeals ruled that in a case where three or more assaults allegedly occurred, the jury does not have to agree upon which specific assaults occurred to convict a defendant of Continuous Family Violence, so long as all jurors agree that at least two assaults took place within the 12-month period.

 This means that if some jurors cannot find sufficient evidence for one alleged assault and some jurors cannot find sufficient evidence for another assault, you will still be convicted so long as there is unanimous agreement that at least two assaults occurred.

 Because the evidence for domestic assault is often limited, it is common for jurors to disagree on whether a specific offense occurred.
 However, if you have more than two misdemeanor-level charges against you, a conviction becomes much more likely, as complete agreement among jurors is no longer necessary.

 Penalties for Continuous Violence Against the Family in Texas

-In our state, Continuous Violence Against the Family is considered a Third-degree felony, and is punishable by up to 10 years in prison and fines of up to $10,000.
+In the State of Texas, Continuous Violence Against the Family is considered a Third-degree felony and is punishable by up to 10 years in prison and fines of up to $10,000.
 Additionally, you may be required complete a rehabilitation program designed to rehabilitate domestic violence offenders, and as a convicted felon you will face lifelong restrictions on your freedoms and privileges.

 Any domestic violence conviction can have significant civil consequences.
 For example, interfering with child custody, or requiring that the defendant find alternative housing but continue to pay for the victims’ housing under a protective order.
 However, these consequences become much more severe if you are considered a repeat offender, as family courts will often deem that you present a continued threat to your family.